As children across the country embark on Christmas holidays, we offer tips for those tasked with keeping them entertained

 Funfair ride prices are a bit more hit-and-miss – you’d do a double-take if your local funfair charged £6 for a dodgem, but £9 a go for the most extreme rides is probably in line with what you’d end up spending at a theme park.
 And at Winter Wonderland, those who are happy merely to watch young, smiling faces don’t have to pay an entry fee for the privilege.

 Winter Wonderland runs until January 2, and entry is free.
 You can get full details, and book attraction tickets, at hydeparkwinterwonderland.com.

-After last year’s London debut, the UK’s biggest Chinese lantern festival is heading north.
-A winding trail covering 10 acres of the park will be lit up by 30 giant, handcrafted displays made with 40,000 lightbulbs, including structures more than 65ft wide and dragons the length of three buses.
+There are now six of these festivals across the country, in London, Birmingham, Manchester, Leeds and Glasgow.
+Each one features winding trail covering acres of parkland lit up by giant, handcrafted displays made with tens of thousands of lightbulbs, including structures more than 65ft wide and dragons the length of three buses.

 Magical Winter Garden Illuminations, RHS Garden Rosemoor, Great Torrington, Devon

 Wander the Winter Garden, lit up by colour-changing lights, then stop at the award-winning Garden Kitchen Restaurant—open late—for a simple hot supper.